Navigation Path: Home > About SDSUG > 2026 SDSUG Website Architecture & Modernization Project

 The transformation effort included:

-• Expanding the site from 1 HTML page to 25 WordPress pages, optimized for both generative engine optimization (GEO) and search engine optimization (SEO) in just over two days
+• Expanding the site from 1 HTML page to 25 WordPress pages, optimized for both generative engine optimization (GEO), search engine optimization (SEO), and digital experience optimization (DEO) in just over two days

-• Within the first month of the modernization effort, SDSUG expanded from 25 pages to 55, with an additional 15 pages added by April 1, bringing the total to 73 pages in less than 2 months.
+• Within the first month of the modernization effort, Sonoran Desert Security (SDSUG) expanded from 25 pages to 55, with an additional 15 pages added by April 1, and 8 pages (including formal reports) added by April 6, bringing the total to 84 pages in less than 2 months.

 • Documenting SDSUG’s founder, history, mission, values, and governance.